 Chloe just loves to sing.
 That desire encompasses all musical genres including country, folk, jazz, swing, modern, musical theatre & pop.
 She has performed locally at various venues including Ely and Norwich Cathedrals, The Edinburgh Fringe, The Eisteddford in Llangollen, and fronts local swing ‘Big Bands’.
 Chloe also acts and received the local theatre group Viva! award for best actress in the presence of Oscar winner Hayley Mills.
 Chloe is enjoying stretching her composing muscles- so watch out for some original music coming your way with The Cyriacs.

-Jeanette teaches violin and piano in the Cambridge area, and is currently training to be a Music Therapist at Anglia Ruskin University.
+Jeanette teaches violin and piano in the Cambridge area, and has just completed a musical therapy course at Anglia Ruskin University.
 As well as playing with the Cyriacs she has performed with the East Anglia Chamber Orchestra, the Cambridge Sinfonia, and several string quartets.

 Andrew played in a school band 141 and with various friends over the years and then in 2003 joined Coup de Grass professional bluegrass band.
 That included playing at Tamworth Country Festival in Australia.
 Andrew then went on to form a band called The Cyriacs in 2010 with former CdG band member and long time friend Phil.